gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 ### Overview

-The suggested solution approach aims at making it as easy and efficient for affected companies to meet the EUDR.
+The suggested solution approach aims at contributing to make it as easy and efficient for affected companies to meet the EUDR.
 In a nutshell, the recommended data structures may be applied whenever there is a need to share EUDR-relevant data between different companies and information systems.
 A common data sharing approach can save affected parties significant time and costs.

 At its core, GS1's recommendation is about a concise electronic message ('EPCIS Origin Declaration Event') for transmitting dynamic data, which should be accompanied by an appropriate means to share master data.